tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Wise Eyelet Boots

-(Quick action – recharge 16+)
+Quick action

-If you were the last creature to take its turn this round, you pop free from all enemies.
+_Recharge 16+:_ If you were the last creature to take its turn this round, you pop free from all enemies.

 **Quirk:** Hesitates before speaking.